 Our newly updated web-based client is more powerful than ever.
 Most chat set-up and customization features are now available, so in smaller chat-only environments, it's possible to do everything online.
 In larger settings, the web client is still useful for chat agents who only need to login to take live chats from visitors.

 Visitor monitoring and chat interactions with website visitors can be conducted using the BoldChat web client.
 Supporting Internet Explorer, Firefox, Chrome, and Safari, this UI is perfect for cross platform deployments because agents need only an Internet connection to login and take chats.
 Grid customizations, column selection and ordering, and all in-chat tools are available.

 Web-based chat reporting provides you with an easy way to access chat reporting from any web browser on Windows and Mac.
 You can run, schedule and work with BoldChat reports interactively in HTML and you’ll find the chat data you need even faster and easier than before.

 Many of the chat-focused set-up and customization options are available via the Web Client, but for larger chat deployments using permissioning, skill routing, and/or automatic chat distribution, the PC Client will still be required.

-Owing to BoldChat’s continual pursuit of agent efficiency, the web client is available in six additional languages beyond English.
-With just a few mouse clicks, chat agents can choose to use the web client’s chat functionality in French, German, Spanish, Italian, Dutch, or Brazilian Portuguese.
+Owing to BoldChat’s continual pursuit of agent efficiency, the web client is available in eight additional languages beyond English.
+With just a few mouse clicks, chat agents can choose to use the web client’s chat functionality and web reports in French, German, Spanish, Italian, Dutch, Brazilian Portuguese, Korean, or Japanese.